Obesity and Cancer

 Obesity is a disease in which a person has an unhealthy amount and/or distribution of body fat (1).
 Compared with people of healthy weight, those with overweight or obesity are at greater risk for many diseases, including diabetes, high blood pressure, cardiovascular disease, stroke, and at least 13 types of cancer, as well as having an elevated risk of death from all causes (2–5).

-To determine if someone has obesity, researchers commonly use a measure known as the body mass index (BMI).
+To determine someone’s level of body fat, doctors commonly use a measure known as the body mass index (BMI).
 BMI is calculated by dividing a person’s weight (in kilograms) by their height (in meters) squared (commonly expressed as kg/m2).
-BMI provides a more accurate measure of obesity than weight alone, and for most people it is a good (although imperfect) indicator of body fatness.
+BMI is not a direct measure of body fat, but it provides a more accurate assessment of obesity than weight alone.
+It is a useful estimate of body fatness in populations but cannot be used on its own to indicate obesity-related disease risks in individuals (6).

 The National Heart Lung and Blood Institute has a BMI calculator for adults.
 The standard weight categories based on BMI for adults ages 20 years or older are: